Skip to content

 Browse the library →

-A letter on Sundays, about habits that hold.
+A letter on Mondays, about habits that hold.

-One considered email each Sunday: a prompt for your own weekly review, a passage worth thinking about, and whatever Jamie is running this cycle.
+One considered email each Monday: a prompt to sit with, a quote about habits from someone else's writing, and a note from whichever cycle Jamie is running this week.
 Free to read.
 Easy to leave.

 • A prompt.
-A question for your weekly review.
+A question to sit with about your own habits.

 Jamie Murphy